-Buffer solutions or buffers are solutions, which have an ability to resist in pH change upon the addition of small quantities of acids and bases.
-A mechanism of buffer activity becomes clear on the base of Bronsted-Lowry cid-ase heory.
+Buffer solutions or buffers are solutions, which have an ability to resist in case of ph change upon the addition of small quantities of acids and bases.
+A mechanism of buffer activity becomes clear on the base of Bronsted-Lowry Acid-Base Theory.
 Each buffer solution contains a conjugate pair (an acid and its conjugate base), which is responsible for a solution ability to neutralize acids and bases added to it.